 No screening procedure is available for vulvar cancer.
 However, biopsy or referral is indicated when inspection/palpation identifies lesions suspicious for VIN or cancer.

 Preventing Anal Cancer

-Cost-effectiveness evaluations indicate that in HIV-seropositive patients, screening for lesions using anal cytology and treating anal precancerous lesions to reduce risk of anal cancer in HIV-infected patients may provide clinical benefits comparable to measures for prevention of other opportunistic infections.117 Although AIN lesions are similar in many ways to CIN, there may be differences in natural history, optimal screening, and treatment approaches to prevent cancer.
-At this time, no national recommendations exist for routine screening for anal cancer;69 some specialists recommend anal cytologic screening for HIV-seropositive men and women (CIII).
-An annual digital anal examination may be useful to detect masses on palpation that could be anal cancer (BIII).118 If anal cytology is performed and indicates ASC-US, atypical squamous cells; cannot rule out high-grade squamous intra-epithelial lesion (ASC-H), low grade squamous intraepithelial lesion (LSIL), or high grade squamous intraepithelial lesion (HSIL), then it should be followed by high-resolution anoscopy (BIII).
+Some cost-effectiveness evaluations indicate that in HIV-seropositive patients, screening for lesions using anal cytology and treating anal precancerous lesions to reduce risk of anal cancer in HIV-infected patients may provide clinical benefits comparable to measures for prevention of other opportunistic infection.123-125 AIN lesions are similar in many ways to CIN, but there may be differences in natural history, optimal screening, and treatment approaches to prevent cancer.
+At this time, no national recommendations exist for routine screening for anal cancer.70 However, some specialists recommend anal cytologic screening or high resolution anoscopy125 for HIV-seropositive men and women (CIII).
+An annual digital anal examination may be useful to detect masses on palpation that could be anal cancer (BIII).126 Screening for anal cancer with anal cytology should not be done without the availability of referral for high resolution anoscopy.
+If anal cytology is performed and indicates ASC-US, then ASC cannot rule out ASC-H, LSIL, or high-grade squamous intraepithelial lesion (HSIL), then it should be followed by high-resolution anoscopy (BIII).
 Visible lesions should be biopsied to determine the level of histologic changes and to rule out invasive cancer (BIII) (see section on treatment for details on treating AIN).